simonpercic/AirCycle/README.md

 ```

 ### Configuration options
-- `passIntentBundleOnCreate(true)` if true, it passes the Activity's starting Intent Extras Bundle only if its savedInstanceState is null in onCreate(), i.e. getIntent().getExtras() with null-checks.
+- `passIntentBundleOnCreate(true|false)` if true, it passes the Activity's starting Intent Extras Bundle only if its savedInstanceState is null in onCreate(), i.e. getIntent().getExtras() with null-checks.
+If false, it always passes the savedInstanceState.
+Defaults to `false`.

 ## How does it work?